eclipse-tractusx/managed-identity-wallet/revocation-service/README.md

-# Bitstring Statuslist Service
+# Statuslist2021 revocation service Service

-This service is responsible for managing the status of credentials using a Bitstring status list.
+This service is responsible for managing the status of credentials using a status list 2021.
 It supports operations such as creating, revoking, and retrieving credential statuses.

 ## Prerequisites